Pál Teleki: From Philo-Semitism to anti-Semitism

 Teleki promulgated Law No. II relating to national defense, on 11 March 1939, and signed it into law on 12 May of the same year.
-The text of the bill stipulated that all young Jewish men of arms-bearing age to join forced-labor service.
+The text of the bill stipulated that all young Jewish men of arms-bearing age join forced-labor service.
 In 1940, this compulsory service was extended to all able-bodied male Jews.
 As a result of the laws established during Teleki's tenure, 15,000–35,000 Jews in the re-acquired part of Czechoslovakia, who had difficulty in proving their former Hungarian citizenship, were deported.

 These Jews, without Hungarian citizenship, were sent to a location near Kamenets-Podolski, where in one of the first acts of mass killing during World War II, all but two thousand of these individuals were executed by the Nazi Einsatzgruppe (mobile killing unit).

 Teleki wrote the preamble to the Second Anti-Jewish Law (1939) and prepared the Third Anti-Jewish Law in 1940.
 He also signed 52 anti-Jewish decrees during his rule, and members of his government issued 56 further decrees against Jews.

 Teleki devoted a great deal of energy and political savvy to the passage of the second anti-Jewish bill, stating that he pushed it not for tactical reasons but because of his deep personal convictions.
 During Teleki's second term in 1940, Hungarian Arrow Cross leader Ferenc Szálasi was given amnesty, and the Nazi movement became stronger.

-Although of laws the Labor Service System were put in effect during Teleki's lifetime, they were radically enforced only after Hungary had entered the war.
-Then the situation of the Jewish forced laborers, which were organized in labor battalions, commanded by Hungarian military officers, became really bad.
+Although the laws of the Labor Service System were put in effect during Teleki's lifetime, they were radically enforced only after Hungary had entered the war.
+Then the situation of the Jewish forced laborers, which were organized in labor battalions, commanded by Hungarian military officers, became dire.
 They were engaged in war-related construction, often subject to extreme cold, and given inadequate shelter, food, and medical care.
 At least 27,000 Jewish forced laborers died before Germany occupied Hungary in March 1944, after which the Hungarian state authorities in close cooperation with the German "Sonderkommando" of Adolf Eichmann rapidly organized and implemented the mass deportation of Jews to the death camps.